-The transmit frequency from this mixer passes through the filter circuit of L4 and L5 and is then applied to the Pre-drivers, Q6 and Q7.
-This filter circuit removes part of the undesirable spurious signals from the transmit frequency.
+The transmit frequency from the mixer passes through the filter circuit of L4 and L5 and is then applied to the Pre-drivers, Q6 and Q7.
+The filter circuit removes part of the spurious signals from the transmit frequency.

-The Pre-drivers of Q6 and Q7 and the Driver, Q8, form two stages of voltage amplification leading to the final stage.
-The filter circuit of L6 follows Q6, and L7 follows Q7.
-These two circuits filter out the rest of the undesirable spurious signals to be removed from the transmit frequency.
+Q6 and Q7 and the Driver, Q8, form two stages of voltage amplification leading to the final stage.
+The filter circuits of L6 and L7 filter out the spurious signals from the transmit frequency.

-From the Driver, the signal is applied to the third stage of amplification, the RF Power Amplifier, Q9.
-This is a current amplifier that raises the transmit signal to an output of four watts.
-Its output is applied to the π -filter of L8, L9, C1 of the rear panel, and C3, and then to the antenna jack.
-The π -filter constitutes an antenna impedance-matching circuit.
+From the Driver, the signal is applied to the RF Power Amplifier, Q9.
+This raises the transmit signal to an output of four watts.
+Its output is applied to the pi-filter of L8, L9, C1 of the rear panel, and C3, and then to the antenna jack.
+The pi-filter is an antenna impedance-matching circuit.

 The transmit signal is modulated in the following manner.
-Microphone output is applied to the Audio Amplifier.
+Microphone output is applied to pin 6 of the Audio Amplifier.
 The resulting af is applied to the collectors of Q8 and Q9 through the secondary coil of the audio output transformer, T1.